-Rome, 25 September 2020
+Rome, 18 December 2020

-Tabla 1
+Table 1

-The Countercyclical Capital Buffer (CCyB) rate for the fourth quarter of 2020 has been set at zero per cent
+The Countercyclical Capital Buffer (CCyB) rate for the first quarter of 2021 has been set at zero per cent

-The Bank of Italy has decided to keep the countercyclical capital buffer rate at zero per cent for the fourth quarter of 2020.
+The Bank of Italy has decided to keep the countercyclical capital buffer rate at zero per cent for the first quarter of 2021.1

-The exceptionally severe crisis that hit the Italian and the global economy made it necessary for the authorities to adopt measures to encourage the flow of lending and liquidity to the real economy.
+The exceptionally severe crisis that has hit the Italian and the global economy have made it necessary for the authorities to adopt measures to encourage the flow of lending and liquidity to the real economy.

-In the second quarter of 2020 the liquidity needs of firms as a result of the pandemic, was also met by an increase in bank lending, which benefited from the expansion of public guarantees (Figure 3).
-Increased lending, together with an unprecedented decline in GDP, led to a reduction of the creditto-GDP gap (Table 1, Figures 1 and 2).
+In the third quarter of 2020 the liquidity needs of firms as a result of the pandemic were also met by an increase in bank lending, which benefited from the expansion of public guarantees (Figure 3).
+In the same period, GDP rebounded sharply, but remained below the level of the same quarter of last year.
+Such trends led to a reduction of the credit-to-GDP gap (Table 1, Figures 1 and 2).2

 The other indicators used to assess macroeconomic and financial conditions have also been influenced by the measures taken by the Italian government to counter the effects of the crisis.
-The NPL ratio in relation to firms has been positively influenced by the moratorium measures (Figure 4) and the unemployment rate was slowed by the exceptional use of social safety nets (Figure 5).
+The NPL ratio in relation to firms has been positively influenced by the moratorium measures (Figure 4) and the increase in the unemployment rate has been slowed by the exceptional use of social safety nets (Figure 5).

-lable 1

 Credit-to-GDP ratio and estimated credit-to-GDP gap (1) (per cent and percentage points)

-Q2 2020 (2) Q1 2020 Q4 2019
+Q3 2020 (2) Q2 2020 Q1 2020

 Total credit

-Credit-to-GDP ratio 113.6 109.2 108.4
+Credit-to-GDP ratio 119.8 116.7 110.4

-Credit-to-GDP gap standard -11.6 -16.4 -17.8
+Credit-to-GDP gap standard -5.8 -9.0 -15.4

-Credit-to-GDP gap Bank of Italy -4.8 -9.3 -10.6
+Credit-to-GDP gap Bank of Italy 0.2 -2.3 -8.3

 Bank credit

-Credit-to-GDP ratio 77.0 72.9 71.1
+Credit-to-GDP ratio 78.9 76.9 72.9

-Credit-to-GDP gap standard -9.7 -14.1 -16.6
+Credit-to-GDP gap standard -7.4 -9.7 -14.1

-Credit-to-GDP gap Bank of Italy -3.6 -7.7 -10.2
+Credit-to-GDP gap Bank of Italy -1.6 -3.6 -7.7